- About The Book

 – Roger Marks

-With the passing of time, my focus has now shifted toward a new series of photo publications documenting Queensland's WW2 history, featuring collections of forgotten photos from American and Australian archives...many of these are now ONLY available in pdf on USB see later.
+With the passing of time, my focus has now shifted toward a series of photo publications documenting Queensland's WW2 history, featuring collections of forgotten photos from American and Australian archives...many of these are now ONLY available in pdf on USB see later.

 |...From an American Archives Perspective – New photo booklet featuring stunning images of wartime Cairns taken by the US Army during WW2 and stored unseen in American archives for nearly 70 years.|